-- a establish procedures and criteria for the assessment and registration of nurses and midwives; - act as the competent authority for the mutual recognition of professional qualifications of nurses and midwives awarded in or recognised by EU Member States; - c specify standards of practice for registered nurses and midwives; - d specify criteria for specialist nursing and midwifery posts; - e establish committees to inquire into complaints; and www.imt.ie/opinion/guest-posts/medical-practitioners-act-update-14-05-2009/.
+- a establish procedures and criteria for the assessment and registration of nurses and midwives; - b act as the competent authority for the mutual recognition of professional qualifications of nurses and midwives awarded in or recognised by EU Member States; - c specify standards of practice for registered nurses and midwives; - d specify criteria for specialist nursing and midwifery posts; - e establish committees to inquire into complaints; and - f make decisions and give directions relating to the imposition of sanctions on registered nurses and registered midwives.

-3 Section 37 of the Medical Practitioners Act 2007.
+2 Section 37 of the Medical Practitioners Act 2007.

-4 www.medicalcouncil.ie/Existing-Registrants-/.
+3 www.medicalcouncil.ie/Existing-Registrants-/.